bokeh/bokeh/sphinx/source/docs/quickstart.rst

 .. image:: /_images/quickstart/histogram.png

-and (again) we can easily make it look better..
+and (again) we can easily add more elements to make it look better (we'll highlight the differences from the previous examples to help comparison):

 .. literalinclude:: examples/histogram_more.py
    :language: python